-Therefore, the long-term stable slope crest location at this site can be determined by applying a toe erosion setback of 5 m at the slope toe (as applicable), and extending a stability setback line from the toe erosion setback drawn at 1.4 horz. to 1 vert. inclination through the shale (where applicable), at 1.8 horz. to 1 vert. inclination through the native overburden portion of the slope.
-The location of the estimated Long-term Stable Slope crest is shown on Figure 2 in plan, and Figures 3A to 3C in sections, respectively.
+Therefore, the long-term stable slope crest location at this site can be determined by applying a toe erosion setback of 5 m at the slope toe (as applicable), and extending a stability setback line from the toe erosion setback drawn at 1.4 horz. to 1 vert. inclination through the shale (where applicable), at 1.8 horz. to 1 vert. inclination through the slope.
+The location of the estimated Long-term Stable Slope crest is shown on Figure 2 in plan, and Figures 3A to 3D in sections, respectively.
 For planning purposes the long-term refers to a 100 year planning horizon.